-Located in one of Queenslands longest serving mining regions, Boulder Creek Wind Farm will tap into one of the area's most valuable resources - the wind.
+Located in one of Queensland's longest serving mining regions, Boulder Creek Wind Farm will tap into one of the area's most valuable natural resources - the wind.

-The Boulder Creek Wind Farm is located 40km south west of Rockhampton, and 2km west of Mount Morgan in central Queensland.
+The Boulder Creek Wind Farm is located 40km south west of Rockhampton and approximately 5km west of Mount Morgan in central Queensland.
 The location has been chosen because there is a strong wind resource, high voltage transmission lines and good road access with few neighbouring properties.

 Wind measurements to date show strong winds from the east dominating the site with a strong night-time profile.
 This complements the day-time power output of existing solar farms to provide reliable 24/7 power to the Queensland grid.

 Epuron anticipates the project will involve 40 to 60 wind turbines with a tip height potentially exceeding 200 metres.
 Each wind turbine will require access tracks for construction and operation, as well as underground and overhead powerlines connecting to a proposed on-site substation.